Fabian2315/Multi-Bot/README.md

 - `Bot.goto <x> <y> <z>`
   - What it does: Bot goes to specific coordinates.
   - Syntax: `Bot.goto 100 64 -20`

+- `Bot.goto.nearest`
+  - What it does: Bot goes to the nearest player.
+  - Syntax: `Bot.goto.nearest`

 - `Bot.follow <player>`
   - What it does: Bot continuously follows a player.